sayande717/notes/topics/Digital-Logic.md

 - We need to excite T Flip-Flop, so it gets the Characteristics of JK Flip-Flop.
 - First, we define the Characteristics of JK Flip-Flop.
 - Next, we need the Excitation Table of T Flip-Flop.
-- Excitation Table of new Flip-Flop:
+- Merge the Excitation Table of T Flip-Flop, with the Characteristic Table of JK Flip-Flop.
     |J|K|$Q_n$|$Q_{n+1}$|T|
     |-|-|-|-|-|
     |0|0|0|0|0|